 We were up against a deadline.
 Stakeholders only gave us two months to build the site from scratch.

 There were limited resources: one designer, one developer, one QA, and one outside agency

 How can we leverage the existing TechBeacon traffic and audience for the new Learn initiative?

 I led the design of TechBeacon Learn from the very beginning.
 Since there were limited resources, I was responsible for:

 I conducted a two-day design sprint that gathered teams and stakeholders to identify goals, brainstorm, ideate, prototype, and test with users.

 I identified pages with product managers, prioritized pages and features for MVP and beyond, and created requirements based on business goals and user needs.

 WIREFRAME EXECUTION AND DESIGN OVERSIGHT

-Due to the time constraints and limited resources, I decided to conduct a two-day design sprint workshop to create faster iterations and more efficiencies in team collaborations.
+Due to the time constraints and limited resources, I conducted a two-day design sprint workshop to create faster iterations and more efficiencies in team collaborations.
 I adopted and modified the Google design sprint methodology for my workshop.

 Design sprint process